New tools to improve performance

 “Measuring mobile entrances lets you learn what percentage of your total users entered a particular page on your website using a mobile device.”

-For example, Iconic Genius’ James Marques says it’s important to measure frequency: “The more you know about how many times your content is being seen by the same people, the quicker you can change it up and keep people engaged.”
+Iconic Genius’ James Marques says is repeat visitors: “The more you know about how many times your content is being seen by the same people, the quicker you can change it up and keep people engaged.”